What Causes Brown Spots on Tomato Leaves, and How Can I Fix It?

 We discussed the ideal watering technique for plants in this post, go and read it first if you haven’t done it already.

-Use Stakes or trellis To support your tomatoes:
+Use Stakes or trellis to support your tomatoes:

 Trellising tomatoes can help to prevent tomato leaf spot diseases.
 By using a trellis, the plants are able to grow more upright, giving them a better chance of avoiding disease.